yuan7765/dipfinal/README.md

 3. Press the Optimize Style Transfer Button in sidebar.
 4. Wait about 3 minutes for style transfer and parameter values optimization.
 5. The result image will show up, and you can edit it via Global Edits Sliders.
+6. Click the Reset Parameters Button, and the parameter will reset to optimized parameters

 > **Warning**
 > - The default style & content images (like starry night & girl portrait images) are provided by WISE'authors and only precomputed for STROTSS.
 > - If you want to choose default images for style or content, make sure that you choose default image first, then upload your own image.
 Otherwise, Optimize Style Transfer Button in sidebar won't show up.
 > - You can not use default images for both style and content to run AesUST.

+### Apply Preset

+1. Click the Apply Preset page in sidebar or clink the Paint Presets Button (below Global Edits Sliders) to switch page.
+2.